How to Use Microsoft Teams for Project Management

 For the Marketing team at BrightWork, Microsoft Teams has been part of our toolkit since 2017.
 We use Teams for everything from chat to video calls and file sharing.
 The solution allows us to work together as a team and on a one-to-one basis as needed.
 However, Microsoft Teams is not designed for project management.

-Whilst you can add various apps to a site, there is no way to track tasks, identity risks, manage resources, or report across projects.
+While you can add various apps to a site, there is no way to track tasks, identify risks, allocate resources, or report across projects.
 It’s also impossible to configure Teams to match the needs of a particular team or project.

 BrightWork 365, a PPM solution for Microsoft 365, solves these problems with a direct integration with Microsoft Teams.
 In BrightWork 365, every program has a dedicated Microsoft Team.
 Every project within the program has a channel within that Team, added during project setup.
 The app is located in the Charter tab in the relevant Team channel.
 You can rename the tab as needed, for example, Project Site.